 After taking a shortcut on Highway N-141, I arrived in town at 2:18 p.m.
 Unfortunately, all the shops were closed at 2:00 p.m.
 That included a supermarket, bakery, and a chocolate store.
 I ended up stopping by a bar and having a Coke and ice cream bar for lunch.

 A couple hours later, I met Thomas from southern Germany at the ferry station to Santander.
 He was a very nice guy and he told me about how his son was working at the BMW plant in Spartanburg, South Carolina.
-We walked together to Pensión Isabel in Santander and rented a bed in a two-bedroom room for 17 euros each.
+We walked together to Pensión Isabel in Santander and rented a two-bedroom room for 17 euros each.
 Then we went to dinner at a place called Fun & Food.
 I ate a very good pizza there.